Carbon reduction plan

 In order to continue our progress to achieving Net Zero by 2050, we have, as part of the FCDO Departmental footprint, adopted the following Greening Government Commitment carbon reduction targets to be achieved by March 2025 (from a 2017/18 baseline year).

-Direct emissions reduction 30% (direct emissions from estate and operations (excluding vehicle fleet)
+Reduce direct emissions by 30%.
+Comprises direct Scope 1 emissions from estate and operations (excluding vehicle fleet)

 Reduce domestic flights 30%